Simon Jordan: Film production

 In 2006 Jordan part funded and executively produced Sweeney Todd, a film featuring Ray Winstone and Tom Hardy.

 In 2008, Jordan produced the film version of Telstar based on the play about the life of record producer Joe Meek.
 The film followed Jordan's production of the play of the same title at London's New Ambassadors Theatre.
 The film was solely funded by Jordan and featured Kevin Spacey, James Corden and JJ Feild.
 It was reasonably well received by critics opening in 45 screens in the UK and selling releases in 32 countries.

 Author

-In 2012 Jordan published an account of his life, an autobiography Be Careful What You Wish For.
-The book recounts his business success in the cellular phone business, but mostly focuses on his time as the youngest ever owner of a professional football club as chairman of Crystal Palace Football Club.
+In 2012, Jordan published an account of his life: an autobiography called Be Careful What You Wish For.
+The book recounts his business success in the cellular phone business, but mostly focuses on his time as the youngest-ever owner of a professional football club, as chairman of Crystal Palace Football Club.

-The book was a critical and commercial success, it was published by Random House achieved an award at The British Sport books awards and was a finalist in the William Hill sports awards.
+The book was a critical and commercial success; it was published by Random House, achieved an award at The British Sport books awards, and was a finalist in the William Hill sports awards.